-Keeping our desert waterways clean starts with you.
 Every year, during the monsoon season, it is easy for stormwater runoff to pick up pollutants, such as grease, fertilizer, pesticide and trash, along the way and to deposit the contaminants in our fragile desert washes.
 Over time, pollutants can accumulate in washes, where they may harm wildlife.
 In addition, stormwater pollution also clogs drains that can lead to monsoon floods and traffic backups when vehicles are unable to get the through flooded areas.